rolancon/confetti/README.md

 It can be encoded as literal printable ASCII characters on a single line:

-    str = this is 1 line with numbers, letters and symbols
+    str = this is 1 line with: numbers, letters and 2 symbols

 The syntax of the string datatype is extended to support the character set of Minicode, which means uppercase letters and shifted symbols from the keyboard are also allowed in a value: